TN 22 (01-18)

 A. Introduction to the Eligible for Direct Pay Non-Attorney (EDPNA) Policy

 The Social Security Disability Applicants’ Access to Professional Representation Act of 2010, Public Law No. 111-142, permanently extends the fee withholding process to qualified non-attorney representatives who meet certain prerequisites.
-For the policy on when we pay a fee directly to an appointed representative who is eligible for direct payment of authorized fees, refer to GN 03920.017.
+Refer to GN 03920.017 for the policy on payment of authorized representative’s fees.

 NOTE: A non-attorney representative who is not eligible to receive direct payment must look to the claimant for payment of any fees authorized by SSA.